BuildingLogiX/DataLynX/docs/getting-started/installation.md

 2. The status will show "Stopped" or "Not Running"
 3. Click **Start** to launch the agent
 4. Wait for the agent to initialize (BACnet driver, data processing, etc.)
-5. Once started, the full DataLynX Explorer tree will become visible, showing:
+5. Once started, the full DataLynX eXplorer tree will become visible, showing:
    - BACnet networks and devices
    - BasiX profiles
    - System configuration